-During the 59th American Society of Hematology Annual Meeting in December 2017, we presented Day 100 clinical data from the PROTECT Phase 1 Study of ProTmune in patients with hematologic malignancies undergoing allogeneic HCT.
-These initial clinical data suggest that ProTmune can provide the critical immunological balance necessary to reduce the incidence and severity of GvHD and maintain graft-versus-leukemia activity, thereby supporting the initiation of the Phase 2 stage of the PROTECT study.
+We have reported Day 100 clinical data from the PROTECT Phase 1 Study of ProTmune in patients with hematologic malignancies undergoing allogeneic HCT.
+The initial data suggest that ProTmune can provide the critical immunological balance necessary to reduce the incidence and severity of GvHD and maintain graft-versus-leukemia activity, and supported the initiation of the Phase 2 stage of the PROTECT study.

 The ongoing Phase 2 stage of PROTECT is a randomized, controlled and double-blinded clinical trial of ProTmune in up to 60 adult subjects with hematologic malignancies undergoing matched unrelated donor HCT.
 The primary efficacy endpoint of PROTECT is cumulative incidence of Grades 2-4 acute GvHD by Day 100 following HCT, where prospective clinical studies have shown that 40% to 80% of patients undergoing matched unrelated donor HCT experience Grades 2-4 acute GvHD.
 Additional key endpoints, including rates of chronic GvHD, cancer relapse, and disease-free and overall survival, are also being assessed.